maximus5684/dash_pi/README.md

 * Put together Raspberry Pi, Raspberry Pi Touch Monitor, and HifiBerry DAC+
 * Install stock Raspbian Jessie on RPi
 * Build low-latency kernel and install on RPi
-* Configure for use as Bluetooth A2DP sink
+* Configure for use as Bluetooth A2DP sink with [Super-Simple-Raspberry-Pi-Audio-Receiver-Install](https://github.com/BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install)
 * Install [sfml-pi](https://github.com/mickelson/sfml-pi)
 * Build and install Dash Pi
 * Configure RPi to launch Dash Pi on boot